EternalllZM/rtd-codz/docs/source/rules.rst

 Rule 3 - No Disrespect or Drama
 ------------
 .. important::
-    :ref:`Please be respectful to others on the server and do not engage in drama or arguments in public channels.
+    :ref:`Please be respectful to others on the server and do not engage in drama or arguments in public channels.`
-    Report disruptions by means of drama or disrespect to our Modmail system.`

 - **Insulting others is not allowed.**